Federal Funding Programs

 Funding for the project comes from the Volkswagen Environmental Mitigation Trust Fund and the U.S. Department of Energy’s State Energy Program.

-The DOE State Energy Program (SEP) provides funding and technical assistance to States, territories, and the District of Columbia to enhance energy security, advance State-led energy initiatives, and increase energy affordability.
+The DOE State Energy Program (SEP) provides annual formula funding and technical assistance to all 50 States, five territories, and the District of Columbia to enhance energy security, advance State-led energy initiatives, and increase energy affordability.

-DOE’s Loan Programs Office has loan guarantee authority for Renewable Energy and Efficient Energy Projects under the Title 17 Innovative Energy Loan Guarantee Program.
-Projects that support innovative renewable energy and energy efficiency projects in the United States are eligible for loan guarantees.
+DOE’s Loan Programs Office has loan guarantee authority for innovative deployment projects under the Title 17 Innovative Energy Loan Guarantee Program.
+Projects that support innovative renewable energy and energy efficiency projects (including charging infrastructure) in the United States can be eligible for loan guarantees to support project deployment costs.

-- Eligible applicants: Project developers (State and local governments, private developers)
+- Eligible applicants: Project developers (State and local governments, private developers), charging companies.

 - Frequency: Applications accepted year-round